Web search

 Configure

-BRAVE_API_KEY) and skip this step.Use it
+BRAVE_API_KEY) and skip this step for API-backed providers.Use it

 The agent can now call